deepanshs/mrsimulator/docs/user_guide/method/method.rst

 ----------------------

-Before giving details on how to create a custom Method object, we review a few key concepts about spin transitions and *transition symmetry functions*
+Before giving details on how to create a custom Method object, we review a few key concepts about spin transitions and *transition symmetry functions*.

 The number of quantized energy eigenstates for :math:`N` coupled nuclei is